goosewin/chronicler/README.md

 # Chronicler

-> AI-powered changelog generator for development teams
+> AI-powered changelog generator

-Chronicler is a modern, team-focused changelog management system that automatically generates user-friendly changelogs from your Git commits.
+Chronicler is a modern changelog management system that automatically generates user-friendly changelogs from your Git commits.
 It uses AI to transform technical commit messages into clear, meaningful changelog entries that your users will actually understand.

 ![Chronicler Screenshot](docs/screenshot.png)

 ## Features

 - 🤖 **AI-Powered Generation**: Automatically convert commit messages into user-friendly changelog entries
-- 👥 **Team-Focused**: Manage changelogs across multiple projects and teams
 - 🔄 **GitHub Integration**: Seamless sync with your GitHub repositories
 - 🎨 **Beautiful Public Pages**: Clean, searchable changelog pages for your users
-- 🔒 **Access Control**: Granular permissions for teams and projects
 - 📱 **Responsive Design**: Works great on all devices
 - 🚀 **Easy Deployment**: Deploy to Vercel with one click

+## AI-Powered Workflows

+Chronicler leverages [Mastra](https://github.com/mastralib/mastra), a powerful framework for building AI-driven workflows:

+- **Intelligent Agents** - Custom AI agents analyze commits and generate human-readable changelog entries
+- **Automated Processing** - Extract meaningful changes from technical commit messages
+- **Context-Aware Generation** - Group related changes and maintain semantic consistency
+- **Custom Tools** - Purpose-built tools help agents understand your codebase and repository structure
+- **Workflow Orchestration** - Multi-step AI workflows ensure quality and consistency

+The AI system uses a combination of LLM-powered agents and tailored workflows to transform cryptic commit messages like `fix(auth): resolve JWT validation edge case #142` into user-friendly descriptions like "Fixed an issue where some users might experience login problems in rare circumstances."

 ## Quick Start